hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 For most electron apps, you should put the above in `~/.config/electron-flags.conf`.
 VSCode is known to not work with that though.

+A few more environment variables for forcing Wayland mode are documented [here](../../Configuring/Environment-variables).

 You can check whether an app is running in xwayland or not with `hyprctl clients`.